scurker/scurker.com/site/resume/index.md

         <date>July 2009 - February 2011</date>
         <ul>
           <li>Led user interface development for a new first notice of loss application.</li>
-          <li>Performed frequent usability studies to help reduce the amount of time it takes to capture a claim during a first notice of loss phone call.</li>
+          <li>Worked extensively with claims representatives by performing usability studies to learn their workflow and utilizing iterative development to reduce call volume and the time to record a claim.</li>
-          <li>Helped draft new user interface requirements using common standards.</li>
-          <li>Created a front end framework to interface with a legacy mainframe system.</li>
+          <li>Worked with engineering to adopt a standard user interface, utilizing jQuery with a JSP front-end to integrate with a legacy mainframe system.</li>
-          <li>Developed a process to analyze data integrity between mainframes and database tables during a data migration project for data being migrated from mainframe to database tables.</li>
+          <li>Developed a process to do daily system checks of gigabytes of data between mainframe and database tables during a data migration project to ensure data integrity.</li>
         </ul>
       </li>
       <li class="experience">